SUMMARY OF ESSENTIAL DUTIES AND RESPONSIBILITIES:

 - Keeps immediate supervisor and designated others fully and accurately informed concerning work progress, including present and potential work problems and suggestions for new or improved ways of addressing such problems.

-- Willingly and cooperatively accepts other related duties and responsibilities as assigned.
+- Willingly and cooperatively accepts other duties and responsibilities as assigned.

 MUST BE ABLE TO PASS A PRE-EMPLOYMENT PHYSICAL examination, INCLUDING DRUG SCREEN, AND A CRIMINAL BACKGROUND CHECK.

-MUST PROVIDE PROOF OF FULL COVID-19 VACCINATION PRIOR TO YOUR START DATE
+MUST PROVIDE PROOF OF UP TO DATE COVID-19 VACCINATION PRIOR TO YOUR START DATE